np2048/Trots/git/reset.md

 <s>$ git commit -m 'Some changes'</s>

-## Reset single file
+## Reset a single file

 You can add a file name at the end of the *git reset* command to reset a single file.
-All the rest of the repo will be kept at the current state.
+All the rest of the repo will remain in its current state.

 ## How to cancel and undo the reset operation